aristanetworks/avd-workshops/workshops/jinja-yaml.md

 Let's start our statements journey with conditionals, and where they can be helpful.

-In this first example we will look at the following portion of our `interfaces.yml` YAML vars file:
+In this first example we will look at the following YAML data model:

 ```yaml
 ---